rekmus/ip2loc/README.md

 cd bin
 ./silgystart
 ```

+Don't forget to add an inbound security rule to allow traffic to your port.

 ## Troubleshooting
 `logs` directory should contain something useful.
 Anyway I'll be happy to help at silgy.help@gmail.com.